 Turns out, Twitter was right.
 All vitamin B12 comes from bacteria ~ bacteria in the air, soil and sea.
 Some seaweed has vitamin 12 in it (because of bacteria).
 Apparently, to detect B12 in foods the test must contain intrinsic factor.

-We can’t use the B12 in food if our gastrointestinal system lacks intrinsic factor.
-Because it’s rather complicated, I drew illustrations of how B12 is absorbed.
-I didn’t draw anything to do with bacteria because I didn’t know about it.
-(I still need to draw h.pylori stopping stomach acid production and interfering with parietal cells that make intrinsic factor in a healthy stomach.
+Because it’s rather complicated, I drew the illustrations above.
+I didn’t draw anything to do with bacteria because I didn’t know about that aspect.
+I still need to draw h.pylori stopping stomach acid production and interfering with parietal cells that make intrinsic factor in a healthy stomach.

-I wondered about the “bacteria” thing: I was amazed it hadn’t been in the research as a basic starting point in the masses of research I’d read.
+Quite honestly, I was amazed that the “bacteria” thing hadn’t been a basic starting point in the masses of research I’d read.
 I wondered about bacteria and vitamin B12 and wondered if my B12 deficiency was connected to the fact I’d been sick a lot as a child: pneumonia and appendicitis attacks at the same time, repeatedly.
-They wanted to take my appendix out but with pneumonia I wouldn’t be able to breathe well under anesthesia.
-So, they gave me masses of penicillin shots.
-There was hardly a place left to give me another.
-Then, I got hives.
+My doctor had wanted to take my appendix out but with pneumonia I wouldn’t be able to breathe well under anesthesia.
+So, he had the hospital give me penicillin shots.
+When there was hardly a place left to give me another, I got hives.
 I had huge welts all over my body.
-The doctors said I’d become allergic to penicillin and that to continue giving it to me, which they said they had to do, they’d have to mix it with a sulfa drug.
+My doctor said I’d become allergic to penicillin and that to continue giving it to me, which he said had to be done, they’d have to mix it with a sulfa drug.
 And, with that I continued having shots.

-Finally, a day came when I was pretty well.
+Finally, a day came, months later, when I was pretty well.
 A date was set for an appendectomy.
 The surgery went well.
 That night a nurse who checked on me discovered that my bed was soaked with blood.
-I had to be rushed back to surgery, and I was given vitamin K. Apparently I was too low on vitamin K for my blood to clot properly.
+I had to be rushed back to surgery, and was given vitamin K. Apparently I was too low on vitamin K for my blood to clot properly.
 Years later when I had my tonsils out, same thing: lots of bleeding.

 Sure enough.
 So far it’s been over a month without a Methylcobalamin lozenge, and I have small but clearly visible moons coming back on my fingernails.
 Happiness.
 The Methylcobalamin was costing over $60/mo because of how much I need to keep from having peripheral neuropathy pain.

 2/9/2014 ~ It turns out I can’t completely stop using Methylcobalamin lozenges.
 Without any I begin to get peripheral neuropathy pain again.
 But one or two 5mg lozenges a day seems to work perfectly.
 Prior to cutting out GMOs I had to use 5 to 6 of the 5mg lozenges a day.
 So, there is a distinct advantage, in terms of B12 health, to cutting GMOs out of your daily meals and snacks.